SublimeLinter/SublimeLinter/docs/troubleshooting.rst

 - The linter binary is installed, but its path is not available to SublimeLinter.
   Follow the steps in :ref:`debugging-path-problems` below.

-- The linter binary is installed, but it does not fulfill the plugin’s version requirement.

 .. _debugging-path-problems: